Feeling an Urge to Move Out of the US? Here’s How

 A Final Note on Politics, Travel, and Immigration

 Understand that if you say you’re going to move out of the US, some people are going to have objections you’ll need to counter.
 There are some people among your family and friends that won’t be supportive.
 They might even be downright hostile.
-The ones in red hats who watch the fear and anger channel all day especially.
+The ones in red hats who watch the fear and anger channel on TV all day especially.

 Before anyone who fits that profile goes and leaves an unhinged rant in the comments in all caps, yes, I am going to talk about politics on this travel blog.
 This isn’t the first time and won’t be the last.